-In June 2016 Mariya covered the role of Elisabeth in Longborough Festival Opera's production of Tannhauser.
-In October of this year, Mariya covered the roles of Helmige, Gerhilde and Ortilinde in Die Walkure with Saffron Opera.
+In June 2016 Mariya covered the role of Elisabeth in Longborough Festival Opera's production of Tannhäuser.
+Later that year, Mariya covered the roles of Helmwige, Gerhilde and Ortilinde in Die Walküre with Saffron Opera.
 In November she covered the title role in English National Opera's production of Alban Berg's Lulu.
 In March of 2017 Mariya sang the role of Step-mother in the UK premiere of Philip Glass and Robert Moran's The Juniper Tree in London.
 Autumn 2017 brought more Wagner.
 Mariya covered the roles of Third Norn and Gutrune in Götterdammerung for Saffron Opera in September and in October, Mariya covered the role of Woglinde in Götterdammerung for the London Mastersingers.

-In April of 2018, Mariya covers the role of Nedda in Kentish Opera's production of I Pagliacci.
+In April of 2018, Mariya covered the role of Nedda in Kentish Opera's production of I Pagliacci.

-Mariya is looking forward to September when she will make her debut in the role of Salome in Strauss opera with the Edinburgh Players Opera Group.
-That month Mariya will return to Saffron Opera Group to cover three Flowermaidens in their production of Parsifal.
+In September of 2018, Mariya made her debut in the role of Salome in Strauss' opera with the Edinburgh Players Opera Group.
+That month she also returned to Saffron Opera Group to cover three Flowermaidens in Wagner's Parsifal.

 Mariya sang the title role in Donizetti's Rita in March 2019 in Oborne, Dorset as part of the Opera Cameratina Festival.
 She sang Third Norn in the Dame Felicity Palmer workshop of Project Valhalla: The English Ring with the Mastersingers of London.